StevanSkrbic/github-repository-list/README.md

 ### `npm apollo:generate`

 Generate static types for GraphQL queries.
-Can use the published schema in the Apollo registry or a downloaded schema
+Can use the published schema in the Apollo registry or a downloaded schema This script also uses `dotenv-cli` and `cross-var` to read and consume the .env files environment variables and to substitute them into our `package.json` scripts across development platforms.

 ### `npm prettier`
 ### `prettier:apply`